‘We are never so defenceless against suffering as when we love, never so unhelplessly unhappy as when we have lost our loved object or its love’

-My mother threw me out of the house when I was thirteen years old, so it was necessary for me to go and live with my emotionally aloof father and religious fundamentalist step-mother (she was prone to shout at me in ‘tongues’).
+My mother threw me out of the house when I was thirteen years old, so it was necessary for me to go and live with my emotionally aloof father and religious fundamentalist step-mother (she was prone to shout at me in ‘tongues’ – in relation to this. you may wish to read my previously published article entitled: The Use Of Religion As A Weapon Of Abuse).
 Later in my adolescence, she manipulated my father into throwing me out of the house, too.
 The irony was that my step-mother had founded and ran a charity for the homeless, called Watford New Hope Trust, which still exists today.
 The irony seemed to be completely lost on her, however.

 If we find we have relationship difficulties in adult life, frequently this can be traced back to the kind of childhood trauma I describe above.
 As a result of these difficulties, we may find that we perpetually repeat meeting with rejection in our adult relationships, mirroring the rejection we experienced in childhood.

 Being rejected, for most of us, is a deeply painful experience, and, at the extreme end of the scale, can lead to suicide.